jasonjamesmoore/Stripe-Schedule-Onboarding/README.md

    - The app will show you the pickup schedule for each address

 3. **Review pricing & complete payment** (Step 3)
+   - **Select "2nd Day Valet" for one or more properties** to see seasonal pricing in action
-   - Notice how the monthly price includes seasonal add-ons for in-season properties
+   - Review the pricing table showing base service + seasonal add-ons
+   - Click "Continue to payment"
+   - **Look for the purple "Stripe Test Card Data" section** above the payment form
-   - Use Stripe test card: `4242 4242 4242 4242`
+   - Use test card: `4242 4242 4242 4242`
-   - Any future expiry date and any 3-digit CVC
+   - Any future expiry date, any 3-digit CVC, any 5-digit ZIP
-   - **Note**: If you see payment errors, disable ad blockers or use incognito mode
+   - Click "Pay & Subscribe"

 4. **View subscription schedule** (Step 4)
    - See the complete subscription breakdown
    - View upcoming invoice with line items
    - See how phases change as properties enter/exit seasonal windows
+   - Notice different monthly prices in different phases based on seasonal status

-## 🏗️ Technology Stack
+## Technology Stack

 - **Framework**: Next.js 15.5 (App Router)
 - **Language**: TypeScript 5